| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday November 15,

 Drew Edmondson against the poultry companies in northwest Arkansas that

+contract with growers in northeastern Oklahoma to raise chickens for them.
 It appears that the students studied the testimony to come to their conclusions that the expert witnesses that appeared in Federal court got it wrong.
 In a story on the STIR website, ""Based on our findings, we conclude the defense experts made a series of claims that are not supported by the modern limnological literature and the weight of the evidence strongly suggests poultry litter disposal as the most likely cause of eutrophication of TKR (Tenkiller Reservoir)."
 Click on the LINK below to read the rest of the story offered on this review of the testimony from earlier this year in the Edmondson Poultry Lawsuit that claims the analysis done in the watershed was wrong.
 Click here for the STIR story on Lake Tenkiller and the Edmondson Poultry Lawsuit | |

-National Pork Board Meets This Week ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The National
+| National Pork Board Meets This Week ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The National

 Pork Board will met this week, beginning Tuesday, to focus on streamlining